Tagetes minuta

 It is used as a culinary herb in Peru, Ecuador, and parts of Chile and Bolivia.
-It is called by the Quechua terms huacatay in Peru or wakataya in Bolivia.
 It is commonly sold in Latin grocery stores in a bottled, paste format as black mint paste.

 Description

 This species of marigold may grow to become from 0.6–2 meters tall.

 Uses

 Tagetes minuta has been eaten in various forms since pre-Columbian times.
 Dried leaves may be used as a seasoning and huacatay paste is used to make the popular Peruvian potato dish called ocopa.
 An herbal tea can be brewed from the leaves.
 An extraction of the plant, "Marigold oil", is used in the perfume, tobacco, and soft drink industry.

 In addition to food, the plant can be used to produce dye, and as a green manure crop for biomass and a bio-fumigant for control of selected species of nematodes.

 Toxicity

 The oils contained in the oil glands that are found throughout the above ground portions of the plant may cause irritation to the skin and in some cases are said to cause photodermatitis.